Teacher Guided Architecture Search: Experiments and Results

 \subsection{Using Cortical Measurements as the Teacher Network}

-In the absence of an already high performing teacher network, the utility of TG-SAGE seems far-fetched.
-However, as discussed earlier, the teacher network could be any network that is high-performing and its internal activations are partially observable.
-One such network is the primate brain that is both high performing in object categorization task and is partially observable through electrophysiological recording tools.
-To demonstrate the validity of this hypothesis, we conducted an additional experiment in which we used neural measurements from macaque visual cortex to guide the architecture search.
+In the absence of an already high performing teacher network, the utility of TG-SAGE seems unclear (why would one need this method if one already has a high-performing network implemented on a computer?).
+But what if one does not have that computer implementation, while has partial access to the internal activations of a high performing network?
+One such network is the primate ventral visual system -- it is both high performing in object categorization tasks and is partially observable through electrophysiological recording tools.
+To test the utility of this idea, we conducted an additional experiment in which we used neural spiking measurements from macaque ventral visual cortex to guide the architecture search.